missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 Supernote's Standard Pen feels heavier than the Marker Plus, and has been harder on my hands.
 It looks more like a regular pen, and has a removable cap.
 I dislike both of these design choices since I feel like I'll lose the cap and mix it up with a regular pen.

-A unique feature of Supernote's Standard Pen is that it is nib-less and, according to Supernote, "never wears out".
-I was excited by the idea of never needing to buy replacement nibs until I found out that it's recommended to replace the ceramic core after "6 months of constant use".
+A unique feature of Supernote's Standard Pen is that it is nib-less, so there's no need to buy replacement nibs as they wear out.

 I experimented with using the reMarkable's Marker Plus to write on the Supernote A5 X, and found that the writing experience felt a lot more paper-like.
 I think the ceramic nib moves more smoothly, so it feels more like writing on a digital tablet.

-Supernote has a few other pens available, but I think I'll try compatible third-party Electro-Magnetic Resonance (EMR) pens with quality nibs to use with the Supernote A5 X for a more paper-like writing experience.
+Supernote has a few other pens available, but I think I'll try compatible third-party Electro-Magnetic Resonance (EMR) pens with quality nibs to use with the Supernote A5 X for a more satisfying writing experience.

 #### Cover